ConfederacyOfGaia/Gaia/cultures.md

 ### The Zephyrlands

 The Zephyrlands occupies the temperate belt that runs through the center of the continent.
 Its population consists of humans and gnomes.
 During the Great Devastation, when the orcs came down from the mountains, they ravaged the XXX Hills with fire and acid, and drove the gnomes out; Zephyrans now call them the Soothills, as nothing grows there, and the gnomes left forever and integrated into the human societies that would take them.
-The Zephyrlands and Kylf absorbed the majority fo the gnomes.
+The Zephyrlands and Kylf absorbed the majority of the gnomes, and their cultures now carry the unmistakable signs of gnomish influence.

 In the Zephyrlands, people speak Zephyran.
 Some gnomes also speak Gnomish, though knowledge of the language has waned over the generations that the gnomes have been integrated into Zephyran society.